Rape of Alexandre Robert: Incident

-On 14 July 2007, Alexandre Robert, a 15-year-old French boy living in Dubai, was returning from the beach with his friend and, unable to find a taxi, decided to accept an offer of a ride from an acquaintance, a young Emirati man.
+On 14 July 2007, Alexandre Robert, a 15-year-old French boy living in Dubai, was returning from the beach with his 16-year-old French friend and, unable to find a taxi, they decided to accept an offer of a ride from an acquaintance, a teenaged Emirati boy who they did not know well.
 This acquaintance called two of his friends, men aged 18 and 36, who came to pick them up by car.
-Alexandre and his friend entered the vehicle but soon realized that the car had passed the exit where he lived.
+Alexandre and his friend entered the vehicle with the three Emiratis, but the car was then driven past the exit where he lived.
 When Robert enquired about where they were going, the men locked the doors of the car.
 They then drove the two friends towards open desert in the outskirts of the city.
-The men confiscated his cellphone and threatened to kill his family if he reported them.
-Alexandre's friend was then forcibly removed from the car before the three men gang raped Robert.
+Robert called the police emergency phone number using his cellphone and began screaming for help, but the Emirati teen overheard the call and beat him and took away his cellphone and threatened to kill his family if he reported them.
+Alexandre's friend was then forcibly removed from the car, beaten, and forced to go behind a sand dune where he could not see what was happening when the three Emiratis threatened Robert with a pool stick and a hunting knife and proceeded to gang-rape him.

-As they were about to leave, the assailants realized that their car was stuck in the sand.
-They telephoned for help, and a 4x4 arrived quickly.
-Robert managed to memorize the license plate of the 4x4, which later led to the arrest of the perpetrators.
+When the assailants tried to drive the car away after the rape, it became stuck in the sand.
+They telephoned a relative for help, and a 4×4 vehicle arrived quickly.
+Robert managed to memorize the license plate of the 4×4, which later led to the arrest of the perpetrators.

-Robert and his friend were then brought back to Dubai where they were hastily thrown out of the car in front of a luxury hotel.
+Robert and his friend were then brought back to Dubai.
 During the ride back to the city, Alexandre and his friend were repeatedly threatened that they would be raped again and killed if they tried to report them to the police.
+They were then hastily thrown out of the car in front of a luxury hotel.